saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

         - CreateNamespace=true
   ```

-  More difficult example of project containing `wordpress` and `frontend` component.
-Also defined for example all extra wordpress params that could be set:
+  More complicated example of project containing `wordpress` and `frontend` component.
+  Also defined sample of all extra wordpress params that could be set:

   ```yaml
   apiVersion: argoproj.io/v1alpha1